Would you prefer to view this website based on your location?

 7 out of 10 EV drivers say environmental considerations are/were important when buying a car

-In all four countries, environmental considerations are important when buying a car for both potential EV drivers and EV drivers, even if it is slightly less pronounced amongst potential ones.
-Whilst potential EV drivers from the Netherlands have strengthened this belief since 2020, amongst the EV drivers in the UK, the contrary is true.
+In all four countries, environmental considerations are important when buying a car for both potential EV drivers and EV drivers, even if it is slightly less pronounced among potential ones.
+While potential EV drivers from the Netherlands have strengthened this belief since 2020, among the EV drivers in the UK, the contrary is true.

 7 out of 10 EV drivers say environmental considerations are/were important when buying a car